Pourbaix/portfoliov1/README.md

 This is the first iterration of my portfolio !

-To run in developpement mode run `npm run dev`.
+To run in development mode run `npm run dev`.